Warren Buffett touts US stock holdings, Japan investments

 |DIREXION SHARES ETF TRUST DAILY BRKB BEAR 1X SHS

-The Direxion Daily BRKB Bull 2X shares and the Direxion Daily BRKB Bull 2X shares give you both bull and bear options.
+The Direxion Daily BRKB Bull 2X shares and the Direxion Daily BRKB Bear 1X shares give you both bull and bear options.

 "Traders that perceive Berkshire as a stock that provides consistent returns may be interested in magnifying those returns and taking on more risk for certain short-term periods, so they might utilize our 2x bull fund (BRKU).
 Others might have substantial unrealized gains with their Berkshire stock holdings, but don't want to sell their position.
 They could hedge those gains with a bearish position in our inverse 1X fund (BRKD)."
 In addition, if the stock is trending lower, a trader might consider taking an outright short term bearish view with BRKD." he explained.